CodingWithJiro/frontend-mentor-four-card-feature-section/README.md

 ## 📊 Performance Report

-A **Google Lighthouse** audit was conducted on the final version of this project—view the full report [here](./lighthouse/google-lighthouse-evaluation.pdf)
+A **Google Lighthouse** audit was conducted on the final version of this project.
+You can view the full report [here](./lighthouse/google-lighthouse-evaluation.pdf).

 ---